AmmarHourani/How2InstallCapeSandbox-/README.md

 ///***Don't forget to do:***

--HOSTONLY
+- HOSTONLY
--STATIC IP for the VM
+- STATIC IP for the VM
--AGENT CONNECTION (Make sure by "curl vmip:8000" to see if the agent works as expected) -take a SNAPSHOT X (name it snapshot1)
+- AGENT CONNECTION (Make sure by "curl vmip:8000" to see if the agent works as expected)
+- take a SNAPSHOT X (name it snapshot1)
--make sure the interface name on KVM.conf
+- make sure the interface name on KVM.conf